-The Spokane Parks and Natural Lands Master Plan will guide the Parks and Recreation Department's focus and direction over the next ten years.
+The Spokane Parks and Natural Lands Master Plan will guide the Parks and Recreation Department's focus and direction over the next decade and beyond.

 The Master Plan is taking a fresh look at Spokane's Parks and Natural Lands system, and will incorporate strategies to identify and address gaps and to develop park programming and partnerships to enhance recreational offerings.
 The final plan document will express an ambitious vision for what we want to achieve as a community, with clear actions to make it a reality.
 The planning process seeks to be inclusive and engage the entire community, providing a variety of opportunities for people to share their desires and ideas.

 Nestled along the serene Spokane River and in all directions from its urban skyline lie more than 4,100 acres of protected green space.
 This is the City of Spokane's park system.

 The initial parks plan was drawn up by the legendary Olmsted Brothers under the direction of the Spokane Park Board, whose members determined that Spokane be a model of modern park planning.